altumguides/altumguides.github.io/index.md

 	  - Images with no faces to identify.
 	  - Images with very poor quality or the subject is too far away.
   - Generally speaking, if you can recognize the main identity in the image then you don't want to mark it.
 Some examples include:
-	  - The subject has makeup, but you can recognize her because of her nose features.
+	  - The subject has makeup on, but you can recognize her because of her lips and nose features.
+	  - The subject is wearing sunglasses, but you can recognize his chin and smile.

 # <a name="Note"></a>Things to keep in mind
   - A scenario that happens frequently is that the subject will fail the condition before needing to see all the images.